-- (b) If no, is your country considering ratification/accession to the Convention? - (c) Has your country adopted legislation to address the humanitarian objectives of the convention, or taken any specific measures regarding the use, production, storage, transfer and destruction of anti-personnel landmines?
-In case a moratorium has been introduced, what is its scope and duration and when was it introduced?
+- (b) If no, is your country considering ratification/accession to the Convention? - (c) Has your country adopted legislation to address the humanitarian objectives of the convention, or taken any specific measures regarding the use, production, storage,

 The Convention is part of Estonia's national legal system and Estonia is in full compliance with the provisions of the Convention.